salendron/paas-at-home/services/auth/README.md

-# DATA-LOGGER
+# AUTH
-data-logger is a service that can be used to store custom json data items such as logs or sensor data or what ever you want.
-To structure data by type this service implments collections that are dynamically created as soon as data is saved to a collection, specified by name.
-It is important to know that data can only queried by collection and timeframe.
-Also data can't be deleted, so consider this as a long term storage for immutable data.
-You can use this if you want a very lightweight json data storage for your services.
-It shows how you can split data into seperate data files, read query params using mux and also how to lock files during writes using sync.Mutex.

-This service is be able to:
-* Store Data
-* Query Data
-* List all collections
+Auth is a service that can be used to authenticate user and retrieve permissions.
+Login returns an access and a refresh token.
+The access token can be used to autheticate this user in other services, which can call decode to verify the token.
+Decode retirns the user's id as well as all permissions of this user.
+The refresh token can be used to refresh a user'S authentication.
+Again, do not use this in production, but it is a nice example on how to implment JWT authentication and a refresh mechanism.

 ## Development
 This service is developed using Visual Studio Code and requires the following extensions: